ricochhet/CatBotServer/README.md

 All user data in the databases is used on an opt-in, opt-out basis by the users own choice.
 All user data collected may not be redistributed without explicit permission.

-## Contributions
+## Suggestions & PRs

-Please do not contribute to this project without explicit permission from the project owner.
+Suggestions and pull requests are very appreciated, just keep in mind to follow the project architecture to keep it consistent.

 ## Licensing